saiumesh535/dir-kill/memory-bank/projectbrief.md

 # Project Brief: dir-kill

 ## Project Overview
 `dir-kill` is a sophisticated Rust-based directory management tool that provides advanced directory listing, searching, and selection capabilities through both command-line interface (CLI) and terminal user interface (TUI).
+The project has achieved production-ready status with comprehensive testing and optimization.

 ## Core Requirements